sametacar/angular-decorator-example/README.md

 # Angular Decorator Example: Middle-earth Edition

 This project demonstrates how to use Angular's traditional module-based architecture with non-standalone components.
 It specifically focuses on the @NgModule decorator and its metadata properties (declarations, imports, exports, providers, bootstrap).
+There is also a simple documentary blog post about this repo.
+You can read it here; https://medium.com/p/ce71fc1dc9b9

 ## Project Overview